≡ Menu

 All footnotes!

 My new book, Legal Foundations of a Free Society (Houston, Texas: Papinian Press, 2023), is festooned with footnotes.
 One reason for this is I’m used to the style and requirements of law reviews and law journals.
 Every scholarly discipline has its citation format.
-I, for one, despise in-line citations {like: (Block 2017a)}, and I also despite endnotes.
-I prefer a modified version of Chicago-style, and in footnote form, although many people hate footnotes, as I noted previously:
+I, for one, despise in-line citations [such as: (Block 2017a) ], and I also despise endnotes.
+I hate flipping back and forth to the end of the chapter or book, as I usually read footnotes or glance at them.
+I prefer a modified version of Chicago-style, and in footnote form, although, again, many people hate footnotes, as I noted previously:

 In case you had any concerns about all the footnotes and Appendices, I for one am a fan.
 I read each one that has supplemental commentary.
 LFFS trivia: the first page of Part 1 has no footnotes.
 It’s not till page 79 we find another page absent footnotes.
 Love the meat on the bone!